MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Error** - Logs error occurred during any activity.

+- **flowId** - GUID used to identify current app flow started on home screen.

 - **HasBoost** - Indicates whether boost count is remaining or not.

 - **Host** - Identifies the host app name that launches Designer.